 The three curved lines can be interpreted in different ways.
 According to the official version, they reflect the brand’s historical heritage, namely a fragment of its old logo with a stylized letter “M.” According to some experts, the parallel stripes represent the famous winged helmet of the ancient Roman god Mercury.
 The symbol has also been compared to a hockey stick, winding road, and waterfall.
 It is also a Speedline that embodies the dynamics of cars.

 The latest Mercury logo is in a sans-serif typeface.
-It bears an obvious resemblance to the Karmina Sans SemiBold typeface, which TypeTogether developed.
+It bears an obvious resemblance to the Karmina Sans SemiBold typeface developed by TypeTogether.

-The two-dimensional version of the emblem is painted gray – the color of a chemical called Mercurius (i.e., Mercury).
-And the cars used a black and silver badge.
+The two-dimensional version of the emblem is painted gray, the color of the chemical Mercurius (i.e., Mercury).
+And the cars had a black-and-silver badge.